asony03/HouseHunt/README.md

 How to sign up as a realtor and huouse hunter with the same email?
 During sign up, check both the checkboxes (Is realtor and Is house hunter).
 If you do this, you get role the switch functionality explained above.

+While creating a house hunter, please use a valid email id that can be accessed so as to check the email functionality when a realtor replies to an inquiry.

 All other functionalities should be self explanatory.